maris-svirksts/ICP-Bootcamp/Module#02/cheatSheet.md

 ## Inspection and Comparison

-Examine logs and compare versions.
+Inspect and compare different versions.

 - **Show the commit history:**
   ```